-Engine oil can retain water and acids as combustion by-products.
-These by-products can be extremely corrosive to inactive internal surfaces as they gradually lose their protective coating.
-These effects are exacerbated in used oil, which may have exhausted its additives that help prevent these effects in daily service and we recommend that an oil and filter change prior to storage unless this has recently been done as part of regular servicing.
+During long term car storage, engine problems tend to arise due to gradual deterioration of oils through oxidation, contamination and breakdown in use.
+Engine oil can retain water and acids as combustion by-products, which can be extremely corrosive to inactive internal surfaces as they gradually lose their protective coating.
+These effects are exacerbated in used oil, which may have exhausted its damage-preventing additives.
+We recommend carrying out an oil and filter change prior to long term car storage, unless this has recently been done as part of regular servicing.

 Cars weren’t designed to be stationary.
 During long term car storage, it’s vital to run the engine regularly (at least every other month), as this will recirculate the oil to renew protection of the internal surfaces and allow belts on the engine to be run.
 When you choose Windrush’s long term car storage, we’ll also make sure that clutches, gearboxes and brakes are put through their paces, to prevent rust bonding to friction surfaces and commonly susceptible cast iron components.
 This is a particular problem unless the storage environment is dehumidified, like our specialist facilities in London and the Cotswolds.

 #3.
 Fresh oil for piston lubrication

 If an engine has been sitting idle for a long period, it’s advisable to remove the spark plugs and pour an eggcup-sized amount of engine oil down each of the bores to lubricate the pistons on initial run up.
 The ignition can also be disabled, and the engine allowed to spin freely on the starter motor with no load until the oilways are re-filled and pressurised, before being allowed to start properly.

 #4.
 The right way to run it out